hose1021/starter-kit/README.md

 ## Quickstart

 Download project.
 Then in console run `npm i` for install dependencies.
-Then use `npm run watch` for rn compiler.
+Then use `npm run watch` for run compiler.

 Work structure: